It would be the last passage of this cruising season.

 On the sixth and last day conditions improved even further.
 Our final approach to New Zealand was accomplished under perfect reaching conditions on flat seas, Pesto flying forward always over 8 knots, as if to show how happy she was to spread all her sails again.
 Dolphins greeted us just before sunset – a sure sign that things should be OK from then forward.
 We entered the Bay of Islands under the moonlight and tied Pesto up to the Quarantine dock in Opua just after midnight.
 That difficult part of our journey was over, finally.

-On the dock, as we talk to fellow cruisers who also availed themselves of the same Weather Window, all we hear are similar stories: intense pitching against the seas, tremendous discomfort, water inside the cabin, a some breakages.
+On the dock, as we talk to fellow cruisers who also availed themselves of the same Weather Window, all we hear are similar stories: intense pitching against the seas, tremendous discomfort, water inside the cabin, and some breakages.

 Such conditions are obviously part of cruising.
 Some people may even like it – even though we haven’t heard anyone say so here recently.
 But I know that we don’t.
 And as I work to get things back in order, it is difficult to not scratch my head at times and wonder what went wrong.
 We planned and waited for so long.
 So did others.
 Was it a Weather Window?
 Or not?
 Well, that will be the subject of my next post.